MartinPellizzer/terrawhisper-compiler/articles/arctium-lappa/botany/morphology.md

 In terms of depth, Arctium lappa's roots typically extend between 30 and 60 cm (12 to 24 inches) into the soil, aiding the plant's stability and access to resources.
 Unlike some other plants, Arctium lappa does not form root nodules.

+The following table shows in detail the morphological characteristics of Arctium lappa roots.

 | Characteristic | Description |
 | --- | --- |
 | Root System Type  | Taproot |